 Not all our older videos have captions

-Some third-party content not created by Healthwatch [INSERT NAME]
+Some third-party content not created by Healthwatch Greenwich

 There’s a limit to how far you can magnify the map on our ‘contact us’ page

-[ADD ANY OTHER CONTENT YOU ARE AWARE OF THAT IS NOT ACCESSIBLE]

 If you need information in a different format

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

-Email [INSERT EMAIL]
+Email penny@healthwatchgreenwich.co.uk

-Call [INSERT PHONE NUMBER]
+Call 020 8301 8340

 All publications added to the website will include a statement explaining how to request the document in a different format.
 We will try our best to meet every request for a document in a different format.

-We’ll consider your request and get back to you within [INSERT NUMBER OF DAYS] working day.
-Requests for audio format files, if produced will be done within five working days, all other requests will be completed within [INSERT NUMBER OF DAYS] working days.
+We’ll consider your request and get back to you within 20 working days.
+Requests for audio format files, if produced will be done within five working days, all other requests will be completed within 20 working days.

-When we publish our annual report, we will publish large print and easy read versions at the same time.
-[DELETE IF YOU DON’T DO THIS]

 How we make our events accessible

 Online events

-Online meetings and conferences will be held via [INSERT ONLINE PLATFORM YOU USE].
+Online meetings and conferences will be held via Teams or Zoom.

 British Sign Language (BSL) and different language interpreters can be arranged to be present if requested.